If you go into hospital for a consultation or a longer stay, there are some things you may need to consider before, during and after.

 Incapacity Benefit will usually stop after you have been in hospital for 52 weeks.

 If someone receives Carer's Allowance because they are caring for you, this can continue for up to 12 weeks if you - or they - go into hospital.
 However, their Carer's Allowance will stop if your Disability Living Allowance or Attendance Allowance stops.
 This is normally after you have been in hospital for four weeks.

 Carers must tell Disability and Carers Service if they, or the person they care for, go into or come out of hospital.

 Reporting hospital stays

-You must tell the relevant Social Security office at the Department for Communities as soon as you go into or come out of hospital.
+You must tell the relevant Jobs and Beenfits office at the Department for Communities as soon as you go into or come out of hospital.
 You must also tell them if someone you get benefit for goes into or comes out of hospital.